landakram/microblog/README.md

 # Microblog!

 This is a simple tutorial based on the official [Flask tutorial](http://flask.pocoo.org/docs/tutorial/).
-It uses SQLAlchemy instead of raw sqlite and doesn't support any sort of authentication.
-It also supports deletion of posts.
+It uses SQLAlchemy instead of raw sqlite.
+The `users` branch supports authentication and different users.
+Both `users` and `master` support deletion.

 ## Instructions